 - For your and everyone else’s safety do not drive when you’re tired!
 Pull over and rest!

-Gassing up in Neighboring Towns
+Gassing up in neighboring towns

 Please respect Washoe and Pershing Counties and the Paiute Tribe by not peeing or pooping on Highway 447.
 There are restrooms in Sparks, on I-80 and at businesses you frequent before you get on the road for the final drive to BRC.
 Please use them.
 Make your mom proud.

-Some Helpful Advice From the Nevada State Police Highway Patrol
+Some helpful advice from the Nevada State Police Highway Patrol

-Every year the Nevada State Police Highway Patrol helps hundreds of Burners who get stranded or otherwise experience problems on the road to and from the event.
+Every year the Nevada State Police helps hundreds of Burners who get stranded or otherwise experience problems on the road to and from the event.
 They shared some super helpful tips to avoid the most common problems that Burners experience while on the road:

 Too tired to drive…

-Nevada State Police Highway Patrol reports that fatigue is the number one reported cause of accidents that relate to Burning Man traffic.
+Nevada State Police reports that fatigue is the number one reported cause of accidents that relate to Burning Man traffic.
 Be sure to be well rested and sober (duh), with a copilot to keep you company while you drive.
 Behind the wheel is no place for a playa hangover.
-Here’s a little cautionary tale about what can happen when you drive to or from Black Rock City when you’re overtired: “A Little More Sleep to Avoid the Big Sleep”
+Here’s a little cautionary tale about what can happen when you drive to or from Black Rock City when you’re overtired: “A Little More Sleep to Avoid the Big Sleep.”